 Apple is also allowing app developers to collect money directly from users.
 Previously, users could only buy virtual items like in-game coins through Apple's billing system, which typically charged a fee of 15% to 30%.
 Now, developers can include credit card numbers in their apps or choose to link to their websites for users to pay.

 However, Apple still has ways to collect fees and commissions from apps even if they have their own payment systems or are distributed through external marketplaces.
-If a developer chooses one of these external systems, Apple will automatically reduce its commission in Europe but add an installation fee for popular apps.
+If a developer chooses one of the external systems, Apple will automatically reduce its commission in Europe but add an installation fee for popular apps.

 The DMA has been years in the making.
 Spotify was among the companies that lobbied hard for the law.
-Other areas of Apple could come under scrutiny as the European Commission continues to scrutinize its business practices, particularly around iMessage interoperability with rivals.
+Other areas of Apple could come under scrutiny as the European Commission continues to examine its business practices, particularly around iMessage interoperability with rivals.
 Apple has also made changes to its digital wallet and web browser technology.

-Epic Games CEO Tim Sweeney criticized Apple’s new plan as a “case of toxic compliance,” arguing that the new business terms entail “garbage” fees.
+Epic Games CEO Tim Sweeney criticized Apple's new plan as a "case of malicious compliance," arguing that the new business terms entail "garbage" fees.
 Epic Games sued Apple for exclusivity in the US in 2020 and lost.

 (According to CNBC)